jcfk/pdf-llm-tools/README.md

 - (todo) `pdfllm-toccer` adds a bookmark structure parsed from the detected contents table of the pdf.

-Currently OpenAI's `gpt-3.5-turbo-1106` is hardcoded as the LLM backend.
+We currently use poppler/[pdftotext](https://github.com/jalan/pdftotext) for layout-preserving text extraction and PyMuPDF to update outlines.
+OpenAI's `gpt-3.5-turbo-1106` is hardcoded as the LLM backend.
 The program requires an OpenAI API key via option, envvar, or manual input.

 ## Installation